cuplsensor/cuplcodec/docs/specification/impl.rst

    :status: complete
    :links: CODEC_FEAT_15

-   Samples are added to the circular buffer with :cpp:func:`cbuf_pushsample`.
+   Samples are added to the circular buffer with :cpp:func:`enc_pushsample`.
 This takes one or two measurands, depending on the circular buffer format.

 .. impl:: Initialisation